odinguden/Prosjekt-IDATA2304-Gruppe-16/protocol.md

 ## Message format

-TODO - describe the general format of all messages.
-Then describe specific format for each message type in your protocol.

 All messages sent on the network are Message objects.
 The Message class encapsulates a generically typed payload, and contains identifiers for the sender and receiver of a message.
 Messages are not sent directly, and instead messages should extend the Message class with a specified payload type